 Now, let’s take a look at the best places for B12 injections.

 Where to give a B12 shot subcutaneously?
 Here are four recommended spots:

 Although not depicted in the image above, the buttock is also a viable spot for B12 shots.
 For self-injection purposes, we normally recommend to inject in the stomach (around the belly button, see the picture above).
 This tends to be the best B12 injection site for many people, because this area tends to have the most fat, and it’s easily accessible.

 For detailed instructions on how to inject B12, you can refer to the guidelines provided to our customers when they buy our injectable B12 product.
 Also, SC needles are shorter than IM, so ensure you order the appropriate needles for your chosen method.

 if you prefer intramuscular injections, the three most common vitamin B12 IM injection sites are the thigh, the upper-arm part of the shoulder, and the hips.
 See this slider:

 Source: Clinical Procedures for Safer Patient Care by Doyle & McCutcheon.

 How to inject IM?
 Hold the flesh firmly using your thumb and index finger.
 Then insert the needle in the center, and inject slowly.
-Although, again, if you’re self-injecting, SQ will be less painful, and its B12 injection administration sites are more accessible, making self-injection easier.
-For most folks, we highly recommend SQ over IM.
+Although, again, if you’re self-injecting, SC will be less painful, and its B12 injection administration sites are more accessible, making self-injection easier.
+For most folks, we highly recommend SC over IM.